 DIY Pebble art and crafts are quite popular these days.
-Making wall art with pebbles is an easy, inexpensive and gorgeous way to decorate your walls and home decor .
-It’s also an easy to make craft with pebbles for all skill levels and ages from kids, teens, adults and seniors.
+Making wall art with pebbles is an easy, inexpensive, and gorgeous way to decorate your walls and home decor.
+It’s also an easy craft with pebbles for all skill levels and ages from kids, teens, adults, and seniors.

-If your curious how to make one of these trendy art pieces, your in the right place!
+If you’re curious how to make one of these trendy art pieces, you’re in the right place!

 And it’s super easy to make.

 My 7 year old was inspired to make her own because she saw how fun and easy pebble crafts can be!

 Next week I’ll post her project to show you how you can apply this project for kids too -it’s a gorgeous colorful under the sea pebble framed wall art.

 Today I’m going to show you how to do pebble art with some pebbles and twigs or branches you can find in your own yard!

 I made a pebble art tree, but the possibilities of what you can create with this project are endless.

 If you’re looking for some more pebble art ideas you can quickly search on Pinterest or Etsy with some of these ideas: pebble family, dog, cat, birds, couple, flowers, etc.

 There are some pretty inspirational pebble art creative designs out there – you might just want to make more than one after seeing the possibilities!